-Prepare yourself accordingly: Your heart may just break over this latest bit of retail news.
-In July, Business of Fashion reported Barneys New York, one of Manhattan's most iconic department stores, could be preparing to file for bankruptcy.
+Prepare yourself accordingly: Your heart may just break over this retail news.
+In July, Business of Fashion reported Barneys New York, one of Manhattan's most iconic department stores, was preparing to file for bankruptcy.
 According to BoF, Barneys was struggling with high rents and changing consumer tastes.
 Not to mention Barneys had failed to adapt to the changing landscape of retail, racially profiling Black customers and carrying limited sizes despite 67% of women in the U.S. wearing a size 14 or larger.

-On Tuesday, the retailer officially filed for Chapter 11 bankruptcy protection.
-Barneys New York issued the following statement:
+In August, the retailer officially filed for Chapter 11 bankruptcy protection.
+At the time, Barneys New York issued the following statement:

 “For more than 90 years, Barneys New York has been an iconic luxury specialty retailer, renowned for its edit, strong point of view, creativity and representation of the world’s best designers and brands,” said Daniella Vitale, Chief Executive Officer & President said via press release.
 “Like many in our industry, Barneys New York’s financial position has been dramatically impacted by the challenging retail environment and rent structures that are excessively high relative to market demand.
 In response to these obstacles, the Barneys New York Board and management team have taken decisive action by entering into a court-supervised process, which will provide the Company the necessary tools to conduct a sale process, review our current leases and optimize our operations.”

 The bankruptcy will see Barney closing down 15 of its 22 stores, including its Chicago, Las Vegas and Seattle branches, seven of the company’s nine Barneys Warehouse stores and five concept stores.
 The retailer maintains it will keep its five flagship locations in New York, San Francisco, Los Angeles, and Boston, as well as its online stores Barneys.com and BarneysWarehouse.com open for business.